COVID-19 Update - Important Information

 Neill Carson MSW, RSW

-Senior Director, Clinical and Operations, The Garry Hurvitz Centre for Community Mental Health at SickKids (GH-CCMH)
+Interim Executive Director, The Garry Hurvitz Centre for Community Mental Health at SickKids (GH-CCMH)

 Neill received his Bachelor of Arts and Master of Arts from the University of Toronto, and his Master of Social Work from Wilfred Laurier University.
 His continuing education includes certificates in Evidence Based Administration, Collaborative Leadership and in Teaching in Clinical Settings.
-He is presently participating in the Toronto Region Youth Sector Centering Black Youth Experience certificate with YouthRex.
+He also completed the Centering Black Youth Experience certificate provided to the Toronto child and youth mental health sector by YouthRex.

-Neill is committed to extending the reach of child and youth mental health services to meet the changing needs of kids and families and to fostering an equitable and diverse service environment at GH-CCMH that is welcoming and responsive for all who use it.
+Neill is committed to extending the reach of child and youth mental health services to meet the changing needs of kids and families and to fostering an equitable and diverse service environment at the Centre that is welcoming and responsive for all who use it.

 Lauren Ettin MPA, HBSc, BA